-It's possible because Oikocredit is nonprofit, keeping costs low and offering investors a belowmarket rate-2 percent.
-Knowing where the money goes, investors have a "high social reward," he said.
+It's possible because Oikocredit is nonprofit, keeping costs low and offering below market rates to investors-2 percent.
+The investor knows where the money goes and has a "high social reward," he said.

 The 2008 Oikocredit investors have their money, in contrast with 30 to 50 percent losses by Wall Street investors.

-"It's not a donation,

-because the investor receives the principle back," he said.
-"We are asking people in the North to loan money for a socially responsible business contract that lifts people out of poverty."
+"It's not a donation, because the investor receives the principle back," he said.
+"We are asking people in the North to loan money to invest it in a socially responsible business contract that lifts people out of poverty."